Ujiie Station

 Ujiie Station (氏家駅, Ujiie-eki) is a railway station in the city of Sakura, Tochigi, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Ujiie Station is served by the Utsunomiya Line (Tohoku Main Line), and lies 127.1 km from the starting point of the line at Tokyo.

 Station layout

 This station has one island platform and one side platform connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 Ujiie Station opened on 25 February 1897.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 3222 passengers daily (boarding passengers only).
+In the 2019 fiscal year, the station was used by an average of 3,222 passengers daily (boarding passengers only).